Applying for a Grant

 School libraries

-Libraries of all public and non-profit elementary and secondary schools that are organized for the use of students, teachers, and parents.
+Libraries of public elementary and secondary schools that are organized for the use of students, teachers, and parents.
 Such libraries, or "resource centers," or "instructional media centers," will include books and print and non-print resources, and will have an ongoing funding source and designated staff with responsibility for library operations and services.
-(WSACL definition)

 Library Consortium